 This should be really great news for paid advertisers and SEO campaigns alike.
 Google’s spin is that you can see new, organic opportunities and new, paid search opportunities.
 Equally, you can see- in a really simple report- where you are performing well organically and make adjustments to drop paid search bids or pause keywords altogether if you’re on a limited budget.
 This is especially great news whether you’re doing both yourself or if you’re working in an agency that provides both PPC and SEO to the same client.

 How to Create A Google Search Console Linked Account In Google Ads

-Similar to linking Google Ads to Analytics, click on the gear icon in the upper right corner and select Linked Accounts.
-You’ll see a new option for Search Console (well, at least it was new back in 2013 when we first published this post).
+Similar to linking Google Ads to Analytics, click on the gear icon in the upper right corner, and select Linked Accounts.
+You’ll see an option for Search Console.
 Follow these steps:

 - Access ‘Linked accounts.’
 Click on the Tools button on the top navigation of your Google Ads dashboard.
 Clicking this will produce a dropdown of 20 different options.
 Click the link titled “Linked Accounts” under the Settings section.

 - Select ‘Search Console’ from your list of options.
 Since first releasing this feature in 2013, Google has added several other options under the “Linked Accounts” heading.
 Search Console is one of the last options in the list, located in the 9th position of available options – fifth row, right-hand side.
 Click the link for ‘DETAILS’.